 - The system, which uses a single cell: sample spray chamber, micro autosampler, and data analysis module, provides significant advantages over past technologies which involved time-consuming sample workflows and sub-optimal population averaged quantitation.

 Application of mass spectrometry in the clinical lab continues to be challenged by issues of sample preparation, particularly for liquid chromatography mass spectrometry (LC-MS) and tandem mass spectrometry (LC-MS-MS) applications.
 Although highly sensitive and selective, these techniques typically require extensive sample cleanup and standards additions in order to generate “clean” data and quantitative, actionable results.

-Beyond the clinical limitations of LC-MS, MALDI, DIOS, and atmospheric ionization techniques, such as DART, DESI, LAESI, demonstrate great promise as alternative approaches to overcome the extensive sample prep stage, providing a straighter and faster path from sampling to analysis to results.
+Beyond the clinical limitations of LC-MS and chromatographic sample separations, MALDI, DIOS, and atmospheric ionization techniques, such as DART, DESI, LAESI, demonstrate great promise as alternative approaches to overcome extensive sample prep, providing a straighter and faster path from sampling to analysis.
 The challenges of sample complexity and sensitivity are still real, although novel approaches taken from the research world show promise for sample cleanup and analyte enrichment inline with mass spec sampling, ionization, and analysis.